oalders/Plack-Test-Agent/README.md

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2011 - 2015 by MaxMind, Inc..
+This software is copyright (c) 2011 - 2015 by chromatic.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.